silvesterjk/learnML/obsidian_notes/Self Attention & Transformers.md

 Another recent approach following RWKV's success is RetNet, which uses a retention mechanism rather than attention.
 RetNet "combines the parallel representation and the recurrent representation to achieve a balance between efficiency and performance" and can generate multi-scale sequence representations.

+## Hybrid Transformer-RNN Models

+Some approaches directly combine transformer and RNN components:

+One approach uses attention layer to create memories associated with context patterns rather than the inputs themselves.
+This relieves pressure on the RNN structure's weights and allows the model memory to focus on remembering the input.